tacticalmelonfarmer/cxl/README.md

 * append
   * splices a typlist onto the end, this case also the beginning
 * apply
-  * applies the types to a given template, which is empty parameter list
+  * applies the types to a given template, which is empty argument list
+* applied_emplacer
+  * applies types to a template and returns an emplacer for that template

-trasforms/accessors for non-empty typelists include:
+transforms/accessors for non-empty typelists include:
 * subrange
   * returns a range of types indicated by two inclusive indices
 * splice